xolyu/docker-taiga-events/README.md

 The Taiga-Events image supports auto configuration via environment variables.
 You can preconfigure nearly everything that is available in `config.json`.

-See [config.example.json](https://github.com/taigaio/taiga-events/blob/master/config.example.json) for more details on configuration.
+See [config.json](https://github.com/xolyu/docker-taiga-events/blob/xolyu_master/template/config.json) and [entrypoint.sh](https://github.com/xolyu/docker-taiga-events/blob/xolyu_master/template/entrypoint.sh) for more details on configuration.

 ### RABBIT